HaydenLeBaron/provably-packed/README.md

 - each item of gear you will carry, including its mass (looking at you my fellow [gram counters](https://www.reddit.com/r/ultralight_jerk/comments/7pqp8c/cutting_toothbrush_weight_tips/) )
 - and the conditions you expect to face plus a weight limit.

-Lean then checks—at compile time—that your gear can satisfy every expected condition and that your total mass is within bounds.
+Lean then checks, at compile time, that your gear can satisfy every expected condition and that your total mass is within bounds.
 If you see a red squiggly in your editor, you're not ready for your trip.

 ## How it works (Curry-Howard for hikers)